-POLICY SNP11: COMMUNITY FACILITIES AND INFRASTRUCTURE
+POLICY SNP10: COMMUNITY FACILITIES AND INFRASTRUCTURE

-- Priorities for the provision or enhancement of community facilities in Strete are public car parking and public open space.
-New development will be required, where appropriate and where the requirement arises directly from the proposed development, to contribute to these priorities through a Section 106 obligation or through CIL, in accordance with adopted standards. - 2.
-Development that will demonstrably support the vibrancy and vitality of the village and wider community will be supported provided it complies with national and local strategic policies and the other policies of this plan. - 3.
-Proposals for additional community facilities and infrastructure will be supported, providing the proposal: - a) will include adequate access and parking arrangements, - b) will not lead to traffic danger or congestion, and - c) will not generate unacceptable noise, smell, loss of privacy or nuisance to neighbours. - 4.
+- 1. Development that will demonstrably support the vibrancy and vitality of the village and wider community will be supported. - 2.
+Proposals for additional community facilities and infrastructure will be supported, providing the proposal: - a) will include adequate access and parking arrangements, - b) will not lead to traffic danger or congestion, and - c) will not generate unacceptable noise, smell, loss of privacy or nuisance to neighbours. - 3.
 In order to help safeguard the sustainability of the local community, development that would result in the loss of or significant harm to a local community facility or asset of community value, particularly including the village shop and pub, will not be permitted unless: - a) there is adequate alternative provision in the parish, or - b) the facility can be shown to be no longer viable.

-Page 20 Photographs © Nick Shepherd
+Photographs © Nick Shepherd Page 19